ltee27/clean-stride/README.md

 # Clean Stride
-Clean Stride is a recovery center facilitator application
+Clean Stride is a recovery center facilitator application.

 #Technologies Used
 - React.js